drush-ops/drush/docs/commands.md

 ### Commands discovered by configuration

+!!! warning
+Configuration discovery has been deprecated and will be removed in a future version of Drush.

 Global commandfiles discoverable by configuration are not supported by default; in order to enable them, you must configure your `drush.yml` configuration file to add an `include` search location.

 For example: